-40Table A.1 in the Online Appendix displays the coefficients on the different set of covariates included in these regressions.
-The number of mosques per thousand people strongly correlates with votes for Golkar.
-Although Golkar is not an Islamic party, a number of policies implemented during the last years of the New Order to obtain higher support among Muslims may have realized their returns in the 1999 election.
+Golkar is not an Islamic party, a number of policies implemented during the last years of the New Order to obtain higher support among Muslims may have realized their returns in the 1999 election.
 In contrast, PDI-P has some affinities to Christian groups, which may be behind the negative sign of the coefficient on the number of churches.
-The positive
+The positive coefficients on the number of hospitals, polyclinics, and puskesmas (primary care centers) are consistent with the possibility that voters rewarded the incumbent party (Golkar) for the provision of these public goods during the Soeharto period.

-Although the results are not sensitive to incorporating additional covariates once geographical controls are included, in the remainder of the paper, I focus on the most conservative specification, that is, the specification that includes geographic, religious, and facilities controls (column 5).
+most conservative specification, that is, the specification that includes geographic, religious, and facilities controls (column 5).